 What is more, the NCAA is strongly against using its trademarks or logo in any illegal activities related to gambling, sports betting campaigns, sweepstakes, office pools or contests.

-Game Time For Affiliate Marketing Ninjas
+Sports Betting Tips For Affiliate Marketing Ninjas

 Are you discouraged?
 You don’t have to.
 Take it as a challenge.
-Be smart, be creative and do your best to outplay the competitors.
+Be smart, be creative, and do your best to outplay the competitors.

-Before you start, keep in mind that March Madness is mostly a Northern America phenomenon.
+Before you start, keep in mind that March Madness is mostly a Northern American phenomenon.
 Even though the market is huge, it requires precise targeting.
 Set up broad RON campaigns for the USA or use adequate basketball-related keywords to get the most from your affiliate performance.

-As you already know, sports betting campaigns are a safe choice around this kind of events, but other verticals usually tend to spike as well, like e-commerce, mobile app downloads, sport-themed sweeps or travel.
+As you already know, sports betting campaigns are a safe choice around this kind of event, but other verticals usually tend to spike as well, like e-commerce, mobile app downloads, sport-themed sweeps or travel.